WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/scope-your-code.md

 } )()
 ```

-You wrap your function between parenthesis, and then call it like any other named function.
+You wrap your function between parentheses, and then call it like any other named function.
 This pattern is known as [Immediately-Invoked Function Expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/), or IIFE for short.

 This is `one.js` written as an IIFE: